-By: Candice Logan, BAA-ID, CID, senior designer at Hager Design International Inc.
+By: Candice Logan, BAA-ID, CID, Studio Manager/ Senior Designer at Hager Design International Inc.

 We often hear the term “Cheap and Cheerful” in relation to fashion, furnishing and interior decor but when it comes to interior design, cheap is rarely cheerful.
 You may get the initial cheery high from saving money up front, but long term, it can cause grief and cost more money down the road.